pablo-benito/sunflower/README.md

 # The Sunflower
-The beaty of the golden ratio on a sunflower
+The beauty of the golden ratio on a sunflower

 [https://pablo-benito.github.io/sunflower](https://pablo-benito.github.io/sunflower)